-There is no apparent correlation between renal function (measured by creatinine clearance) and exposure (measured by AUC) to valsartan in patients with different degrees of renal impairment [12,13].
-Patients with mild to moderate renal impairment may therefore receive the usual initial dose (see sections 4 Dosage and administration, and 6 Warnings and precautions).
+The pharmacokinetics of amlodipine is not significantly influenced by renal impairment.
+There is no apparent correlation between renal function (measured by creatinine clearance) and exposure (measured by AUC) to valsartan in patients with different degrees of renal impairment.
+Patients with mild to moderate renal impairment may therefore receive the usual initial dose (see section DOSAGE REGIMEN AND ADMINISTRATION and also section WARNINGS AND PRECAUTIONS).